itllsendamsg/ideas/readme.md

    prepared and delivered to the patients/ customers satisfy the strictest criteria.
    The complexity of the whole process uncovers potential problems.
 Therefore, there are certain questions that one might ask:
-            1. Is there any possibility to modify the process of creation of such multimodal materials, so that scientists would be able to use this time for their research rather than the materials connected with their research?
+            1. Is there any possibility to modify the process of the creation of such multimodal materials, so that scientists would be able to use this time for their research rather than the materials connected with their research?
             2. Is it possible to make the search for unclear medical notions more researcher friendly?